 Otherwise known as a cell, PV cells essentially convert sunlight into electricity.
 In recent years, the cost of PV technology has dropped significantly, and as a result, more and more households are starting to enjoy the benefits of solar energy.
 In fact, more than a million PV systems have been installed in homes across the country, according to figures collated by the Climate Council.

 The amount your energy retailer charges you in exchange for providing you with electricity.
-Your tariff is comprised of both fixed and variable charges, the exact amount of which depends on your energy usage and energy provider.
+Your tariff is comprised of both supply and usage charges, the exact amount of which depends on your energy usage and provider.
 Looking for a better tariff is a great reason to switch electricity suppliers.